-YouTube is the most obvious stop for fitness content where you'll find a variety of styles, trainers and niche fare.
-Whether you're looking for weight-lifting instruction, dance, yoga, full body workouts or cycling, there's something for everyone on YouTube.
-To help you navigate the scene, we suggest checking out a few channels.
+YouTube is the most obvious stop for fitness content.
+You'll find a variety of styles, trainers and niche fare; whether you're looking for weightlifting instruction, dance, yoga, full body workouts or cycling, there's something for everyone on YouTube.
+To help you navigate the scene, we suggest a few channels to check out here.

 During the pandemic, CorePower Yoga began offering some of its online classes for free.
 While the majority of its content is accessible with a paid subscription, you can also stream its collection of free classes without being a paying member.

 Ranging from 20 minutes to an hour, each of the seven sessions focuses on a different area.
 Keep in mind that in yoga, it's OK for beginners to follow one or more of the same routines daily as the body and mind become accustomed to the new practice.
 Download the CorePower Yoga app on Roku, FireTV, Android TVs or Apple TV to stream the free classes.
-For those who prefer a subscription, the company is offering a 20% lifetime discount on All Access memberships if you sign up by Jan.
-30.
+If you're curious about a paid membership, you can try it out free for one week.

 Looking for more?
-Netflix makes it easy to practice mindfulness with itscontent. have a wellness hub, and Tubi users can tap into more than 100 free fitness videos (including Jane Fonda classics).
+Netflix makes it easy to exercise with its new, or practice mindfulness with its content.
+Samsung's new smart TVs have a wellness hub, and Tubi users can tap into more than 100 free fitness videos (including Jane Fonda classics).
 You can also hit the ground running with these for your workouts.